 Andrew also made sure that each stick possessed that particular little bend that causes it to bounce when thrown.
 We love his attention to this specific detail.

-Andrew placed his perfect sticks in a leftover shipping crate from his work.
-He wood-burned a little sign declaring the “Stick Library” open to one and all, with the caveat that they should return the sticks after use for the next dog to enjoy.
+Andrew placed his perfect sticks in a leftover shipping crate.
+He wood-burned a little sign declaring the “Stick Library” open to one and all, with the caveat that the sticks should be returned after use for the next dog to enjoy.

 Andrew’s daughter Tayla caught her dad during his up-to-then secret mission of bringing joy to his local dog friends.

-She took a video of the process, bringing him worldwide fame for his fantastic idea and generosity of spirit.
+She shared videos of the process on her social accounts, bringing him worldwide fame for his fantastic idea and generosity of spirit.